You are here: Home >> Research

-The GW Health Workforce Research Center (HWRC) is one of seven HRSA-funded centers that collects, analyzes, and reports data on the health workforce.
+The Mullan Institute is home to two of eight HRSA-funded centers that collects, analyzes, and reports data on the health workforce.
 The Centers’ aim is to produce policy-oriented research that will help inform public policy making at the federal, state, and local levels, as well as at the health system level.
 Our centers are focused on: 1) equity in health workforce education and training (Equity) and 2) emerging health workforce issues (Policy).